 Ensuring that simulation-based plans translate seamlessly into real-world actions is essential for LLM-driven robotics.
 In this section, we present an end-to-end pipeline that integrates SCoTT with our DT using ROS nodes, enabling direct robot control and navigation within the DT's environment.

-\subsection{System Integration with ROS.}
+\subsection{System Integration with ROS}

-\refig{fig:system_integration} shows how SCoTT integrates with our DT and a dedicated ROS module.
-In this setup, SCoTT plans a wireless-aware path using multi-modal data from the wireless ray-tracer and spatial information provided by the DT.
+\refig{fig:system_integration} shows how SCoTT integrates with our DT via dedicated ROS modules.
+In this setup, SCoTT plans a wireless-aware path using multi-modal data from the wireless ray tracer and spatial information provided by the DT.
 The result is a sequence of 2D waypoints that guide the robot from its start to a goal position.
 These waypoints feed into a ROS-based control loop for real-time navigation.
-In general, navigation differs from path planning in that it covers the execution of the planned trajectory, incorporating localization, motion control, and sensor feedback.
-A snapshot of this process is shown in \refig{fig:ros_navigation}, where the environment is rendered as a 2D occupancy grid map built with \emph{Simultaneous Localization and Mapping} (SLAM) in ROS.
+In general, navigation differs from path planning in that it covers the actual execution of the planned trajectory, including localization, motion control, and sensor feedback.
+A snapshot of this process is shown in \refig{fig:ros_navigation}, where the environment is rendered as a 2D occupancy grid map built with \emph{Simultaneous Localization and Mapping} (SLAM).
 The red line traces the robot’s actual trajectory, closely matching SCoTT’s planned path in black.
 Small deviations arise from real-time corrections as the robot compensates for odometry noise and minor localization drift, common in SLAM-based navigation.
-We observe consistent results across all of our path planning examples from \refsec{sec:path_planning_results}.
-This pipeline completes the full cycle: mapping the environment for obstacle avoidance, performing wireless-aware path planning with SCoTT, and executing the mission through the ROS control stack, ensuring realistic motion execution and map consistency during the mission.
+We observe consistent results across all the examples from \refsec{sec:path_planning_results}.
+This pipeline completes the full cycle: mapping the environment for obstacle avoidance, performing wireless-aware path planning with SCoTT, and executing the mission through the ROS control stack, ensuring realistic motion execution and map consistency.

-\subsection{Practical Considerations.}
+\subsection{Practical Considerations}

 SCoTT is fundamentally an inference‐only framework, such that no fine‐tuning or additional training is required.
 In addition, our experiments showed comparable performance using both large (Llama-4-Scout-17B) and compact (Granite-Vision-3.2-2B) models, suggesting that SCoTT can run on edge or near‐edge hardware with modest latency and at low inference cost.
-Moreover, SCoTT's data pipeline is mainly driven by the DT and wireless ray‐tracer, which generate the heatmap images and path gain JSON.
+Moreover, SCoTT's data pipeline is mainly driven by the DT and wireless ray tracer, which generate the heatmap images and path gain JSON files.
 These assets can be fed into a lightweight RAG layer, which adds negligible overhead as data is handled on a per-need basis in each subtask.
 This model‐agnostic, modular design makes SCoTT both generalizable and practical for real‐time, 6G‐enabled robotic navigation.